100% Satisfaction Guarantee

 - Browning, Charles H. Americans of Royal Descent.
 Baltimore: Genealogical Publishing.
 Print.

 The Shovlin Family Crest was acquired from the Houseofnames.com archives.
 The Shovlin Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 12 July 2011 at 13:06.
+This page was last modified on 12 May 2015 at 15:38.